blippar/aragorn/README.md

 ## Description

-Aragorn is a regression testing tool that can run a set of tests (test suites) periodically.
-It acts as a server that watches for changes a list of directories.
-When a file describing a test suite (a JSON file with the `.suite.json` extension, see example below for more information) is added to one of the watched directories, it is analysed, prepared and scheduled to be run based on its own configuration.
-If a file is deleted, it will remove this test suite from the scheduler and it will not be run anymore.
-If a file is modified, the old test suite is removed from the scheduler and a new one is created, it is equivalent to remove the file and create a new one.
+Aragorn is a regression testing tool that can run a set of tests periodically.
+It acts as a server that can execute or schedule test suites.
+(a JSON file with the `.suite.json` extension, see example below for more information)

 When a test suite is run, each of its tests is executed.
 For each test, there are 3 possible outcomes:

 * the test's request is successful and its response is expected: nothing happens
 * the test's request is successful but its response is unexpected: failures are reported
 * the test's request can not be performed : the error is reported

 > A request error can be an HTTP error while trying to make the request for